How to Save Money on Your Rental

 What amenities is your group interested in?
 Do you primarily desire a property with a swimming pool, spa or beach volleyball court?
 Do you wish to be away from it all, or close to civilization?
 Are items like beach chairs, barbecue grills, umbrellas, carts or coolers available and included with your rental rate?
 Make a list of "necessities and preferences" from your company to help narrow your search to the perfect home.

 Proper accessibility could make or ruin a visit for the less-mobile.
 If wheel chair entry, elevators, pool lifts or other special devices are required, factor that into your search.
 Most rental postings will include a list of amenities.

 Are you or other members of the party visiting with a dog?
 Although quite a few rentals allow animal friends, guidelines and costs fluctuate per rental.
 Study your contract carefully!
 Extra fees or costs may be applied to your agreement.
 If in doubt, ask the property manager and get it in writing.

 The best places to Search

-Many internet resources exist to match vacationers with property owners..
-Together with Homeaway, VRBO and Tripadvisor, we advise searching Google for "Morehead City local rental homes" for local rental management companies.
-Local vacation rental management companies pride themselves on a top-quality rental experience.
+Many websites exist to match vacationers with property owners..
+Besides Homeaway, VRBO and Tripadvisor, we advise searching Google for "Morehead City local rental homes" for local rental management companies.
+Aside from having exceptional rental properties, local companies offer you fantastic service..